Guaido calls for protest as Venezuela blackout drags into third day

 But Maduro has held on thanks to continued loyalty by top military commanders and diplomatic support from Russia and China, who accuse the United States of seeking a coup against him.
 Two Russian air force planes carrying nearly 100 troops landed outside Caracas on Saturday, escalating tensions.

-While hosting Guaido’s wife, journalist Fabiana Rosales, in the White House on Wednesday, U.S. President Donald Trump said “Russia has to get out” and that “all options are open” as to how to make that happen. [nL1N21E0RY]
+While hosting Guaido’s wife, journalist Fabiana Rosales, in the White House on Wednesday, U.S. President Donald Trump said “Russia has to get out” and that “all options are open” as to how to make that happen.

 Russia has said the visit is part of a military technical cooperation agreement with Venezuela.

 The blackout has harmed the oil industry, the lifeblood of Venezuela’s struggling economy.
-The country’s main oil export port of Jose and four crude upgraders were halted due to the power cut as of late Tuesday, according to industry workers. [nL1N21D10O]
+The country’s main oil export port of Jose and four crude upgraders, needed to convert Venezuela’s heavy oil into exportable grades, have been halted since Monday, industry sources said.

+“Power came back at around 10 a.m., but we still were not in a condition to restart,” a worker at one of the upgraders said, adding that workers would attempt to restart the facilities later on Wednesday.

 Julio Castro of non-profit organization Doctors for Health said an 81-year-old woman died on Tuesday in a hospital in the central state of Aragua because the elevators were not functioning and she could not get to the area where she could receive treatment.